 For the closed bedroom, only heat exposure could be estimated.
-Based on the temperature measurements and the heat exposure calculation, the conditions in the closed bedroom on the second storey would not reach untenable conditions associated with FED = 0.3 or 1.
+Based on the temperature measurements and the heat exposure calculation, during both tests, the conditions in the closed bedroom on the second storey would not reach untenable conditions associated with FED = 0.3 or 1.